Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

 aws efs describe-file-systems --query 'FileSystems[].{id:FileSystemId,name:Name}'
 ```

-Create the access point using the AWS CLI:
+Create the access point for the Scalr agent cache on your EFS using the AWS CLI:

 ```shell
 aws efs create-access-point \